departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-29.md

 ### 4.3.
 Adding change requests

 * Each PA may have only one change request awaiting assessment.
-* A change request may be added to PAs that are not 'Refused', 'Revoked' or 'Closed'.
+* A change request may be added to PAs that are not 'Refused', 'Closed' or 'Revoked' (as long as the work hasn't been started.
+If work was started and then revoked, a change request can be added).
 * The works category may be updated if the works duration is changed.
 * Change requests may not be added to a PAA.
 * All fields apart from the following can be changed on a PA: